 Your credit report plays an important role in your ability to get credit and, sometimes even more importantly, the interest rates you are offered.
 High-interest rates can make it hard to build or rebuild your credit, so an accurate credit report is very important.

-At John T. Turco & Associates in Omaha, our experienced bankruptcy lawyers often come across credit reporting concerns and can explain all of your options.
+At John T. Turco & Associates in Omaha, our experienced bankruptcy lawyers often come across credit reporting concerns.
+We can explain credit reporting practice and we can explain all of your options.

 Examining Your Report During Bankruptcy